-630 Fieldwork III
+630 Fieldwork III 6 credits

-A continuation of SLP 620; this is a supervised clinical experience with persons presenting various speech and/or language disorders, fluency disorders, and voice disorders.
-This practicum is to be taken during the summer term following the student's fifth year of study only if the practicum requirements set forth by the American Speech-Language-Hearing Association have not been met.
+Students receive supervised clinical experience with persons presenting various speech and/or language disorders, fluency disorders, voice disorders, and dysphagia.
+This practicum is to be taken during the summer term following the student's fifth year of study and/or if all practicum requirements have not been met.